 In consultation with the IAB we have developed the following concept for this.
 Every case is given a unique identifier in each wave which takes account of the above criteria.
 This so-called wave code is stored in the variables WELLwxyz, where wxyz stands for the year in which the survey took place (thus WELL1993 for wave 1 in 1993, WELL1994 for wave 2 in 1994 etc.).
-This labelling takes place using a letter of the alphabet (see Table 7).
+This labelling takes place using a letter of the alphabet (see Table 10).

-Table 7: Group identifiers in the variables WELLwxyz
+Table 10: Group identifiers in the variable WELLwxyz

-Labelling letter

-with without

-employees subject to social

-insurance contributions

-as per the resp pective reference

-da ate 20

-1. Cases with interview in the ongoing wave

-1.1 Establishments surveyed for the first time (= at the date of

-drawing) Α Not permitted

-1.2 Establishments surveyed repeatedly

-1.2.1 with interview the previous year

-1.2.1.1 same unit interviewed as previous year В С

-1.2.1.2 different unit interviewed to previous year D Not permitted

-1.2.2 without interview in previous year 21 E Not permitted

-2. Cases without interview in the ongoing wave

-2.1 Non-response that can be surveyed again in future н

-2.2 Cases from earlier extensions that can no longer be surveyed 22 W

-2.3 Non-responses that can no longer be surveyed 23 Х

-2.4 No longer operational establishments (according to field result,

-editing or BA file respectively)

-2.4.1 in the ongoing wave Y

-2.4.2 earlier than this Z
+Labelling letter with without employees subject to social insurance contributions as per the respective reference date 22 1.
+Cases with interview in the ongoing wave 1.1 Establishments surveyed for the first time (= at the date of drawing) Α Not permitted 1.2 Establishments surveyed repeatedly 1.2.1 with interview the previous year 1.2.1.1 same unit interviewed as previous year В С 1.2.1.2 different unit interviewed to previous year D Not permitted 1.2.2 without interview in previous year 23 E Not permitted 2.
+Cases without interview in the ongoing wave 2.1 Non-response that can be surveyed again in future Н 2.2 Cases from earlier extensions that can no longer be surveyed 24 W 2.3 Non-responses that can no longer be surveyed 25 X 2.4 No longer operational establishments (according to field result, editing or BA file respectively) 2.4.1 in the ongoing wave Υ 2.4.2 earlier than this Z